mykki92/Blackjack/README.md

 ### User Stories
 #### First Time User
-1. Set a username and password to sign up for a game account.
+1. As a first time user, I want to set a username and password to sign up for a game account.
-2. Have instructions on how to play the game before starting.
+2. As a first time user, I want to see clear instructions on how to play the game before starting.
-3. To have a visual representation of the Blackjack game.
+3. As a first time user, I want to have a visual representation of the Blackjack game as I am playing it.
-4. For inputs to work as expected and any errors to be flagged by the program.
+4. As a first time user, I want inputs to work as expected and any errors to be flagged by the program.
-5. For the program to be responsive and provide clear progress through the steps of the game.
+5. As a first time user, I want the program to be responsive and provide clear progress and feedback through the steps of the game.

 #### Returning User
-7. Be able to log in with their existing username and password.
+7. As a returning user, I want to be able to log in with my existing username and password.
+8. As a returning user, I want to be able to continue the game with my previous chips balance.
-8. Be able skip the instructions if they are familiar with the game.
+9. As a returning user, I want to be able skip the instructions if they I'm already familiar with the game.

 #### Site Owner
-11. Ensure that all data entered by the user is validated so as not to break the program or create bad user experience.
+10. As a site owner, I want to ensure that all data entered by the user is validated so as not to break the program or create bad user experience.
-12. Ensure that all user actions are given feedback in the terminal so that users know what to do next in the game.
+11. As a site owner, I want to ensure that all user actions are given feedback in the terminal so that users know what to do next in the game.

 ## Technical Design
 ### Flowchart